 - Termination of employment (for reasons other than gross misconduct). - Reduction of work hours. - Divorce or legal separation.
 (In the event of divorce or legal separation, a spouse is eligible to keep coverage in this health plan under the employee's group plan.
 This is the case only until the employee is no longer required by law to provide health insurance for the former spouse or the employee or former spouse remarries, whichever comes first.
-The former spouse's eligibility for continued group coverage will start on the date of divorce, even if he or she continues coverage under the employee's group plan.
+The former spouse's eligibility for continued group coverage will start on the date of divorce, even if they continue coverage under the employee's group plan.
 While the former spouse continues coverage under the employee's group plan, there is no additional premium.
 After remarriage, under state and federal law, the former spouse may be eligible to continue group coverage in this health plan under a separate group plan for additional premium.) - Death of the subscriber. - Subscriber's entitlement to Medicare benefits. - Loss of status as an eligible dependent.

 The period of this continued group coverage begins with the date of your qualifying event.
 And, the length of this continued group coverage will be up to 36 months from that qualifying event.
-This is true except for termination of employment or reduction of work hours, in which cases continued group coverage is available for only 18 months or, if you are qualified for disability under Title II or Title XVI of the Social Security Act, up to 29 months.
-(See below for more information about continued coverage for disabled employees.)
-You should contact your plan sponsor for more help about continued coverage.
+This is true except for termination of employment or reduction of work hours, in which cases continued group coverage is available for only 18 months or, if you are qualified for disability under Title II or Title XVI of the Social